MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/a-b-experimentation.md

 > [!IMPORTANT]
 > Online experimentation is available through a limited access preview.
 [Request access](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR7uGybsCdrhBm9mIL2qQ6XNUNE9OREpVOTBIWFpKQ0dGOTRZWTNaWUZXSS4u&route=shorturl) to learn more.

-## Additional A/B experimentation solutions available in the Azure Marketplace
+## Azure AI Partners

 You're also welcome to use your own A/B experimentation provider to run experiments on your AI applications.
 There are several solutions to choose from available in the Azure Marketplace:

 ### Statsig

-[Statsig](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/statsiginc1610354169520.statsig?tab=Overview) is an Azure AI partner and an experimentation platform for Product, Engineering, and Data Science teams that connects the features you build to the business metrics you care about.
+[Statsig](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/statsiginc1610354169520.statsig?tab=Overview) is experimentation platform for Product, Engineering, and Data Science teams that connects the features you build to the business metrics you care about.
 Statsig powers automatic A/B tests and experiments for web and mobile applications, giving teams a comprehensive view of which features are driving impact (and which aren't).
-To simplify experimentation with Azure AI, Statsig has published a wrapper SDK built on top of the Azure AI SDK that makes it easier for Statsig customers to run experiments.
+To simplify experimentation with Azure AI, Statsig has published SDKs built on top of the Azure AI SDK and Azure AI Inference API that makes it easier for Statsig customers to run experiments.

+## Other A/B Experimentation Providers

 ### Split.io
 [Split.io](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/splitio1614896174525.split_azure?tab=Overview) enables you to set up feature flags and safely deploy to production, controlling who sees which features and when.
 You can also connect every flag to contextual data, so you know if your features are making things better or worse, and act without hesitation.
 With Split's Microsoft integrations, we're helping development teams manage feature flags, monitor release performance, experiment, and surface data to make ongoing, data-driven decisions.